 – Christopher McCandless

-Today I find myself living in Vejbystrand, along the ocean, in the Swedish countryside.
+Today I find myself living in Vejbystrand, along the ocean, in the Swedish countryside with my boyfriend, Ludde, and dog, Bruce.

 I made it here after a huge dose of patience with the visa process and a lot of back and forth across the pond.
 But of course, much more led me here.